BhairavSinh-11/Automation_tests-and-QA-Docs/README.md

 # AgriBot Automated Test Suite

-Automated Selenium test scripts for **AgriBot** ([agribot.sbs](https://agribot.sbs)), a smart agriculture platform which was My own Project.
+Automated Selenium test scripts for **AgriBot** ([agribot.sbs](https://agribot.sbs)), a smart agriculture platform which was My own Project (can see it on GITHUB).
 Built with **Python, Selenium WebDriver, and pytest**, following the Page Object Model (POM) design pattern.

 ## What This Tests